COVID-19 Resource Center

-We are asking that all participants provide WA with a negative PCR Covid administered 72 hours prior to the students’ arrival on their overnight adventure.
-If you have already had COVID-19, let us know as there amy
+We are asking that all participants provide WA with a negative PCR Covid test administered 72 hours prior to the students’ arrival on their overnight adventure.

 All students will be subject to a health screening, and may be required to take another Covid-19 test depending on the policies of the destination state/country.

 In the event that participant tests positive for Covid-19 while on his/her adventure, or needs to be quarantined, WA will notify parents and WA will coordinate all the care and location of the student’s quarantine.
 In these cases, it will be the responsibility of the participant’s family for any additional expenses related to this quarantine.

 Masks, social distancing and enhanced cleaning protocols.

 Masks and extra personal hand sanitizer have become a new item on our packing list this year.
 Students should know that when they come on their adventure there will be times where we require a mask; however, their outdoor adventure will also provide ample time to have fun without a mask.
 We also will be practicing social distancing throughout the trip, and have incorporated enhanced cleaning protocols into all of our adventures.

 To learn about our refund policies this year please visit our Terms and Conditions.